sorafication/vagrant-ansible/README.md

 # vagrant-ansible
 With this Repo you create a debian VM, install ansible and configure the vm with ansible.
+You only need to have the Vagrantfile downloaded and it will itself download all the Ansible Config files from Github.

 Self-installing linux-vm with vagrant and self-configuration with ansible.